ZeniMax v. Oculus: Appeals and additional actions

-While Oculus said "the jury found decisively in our favor" over the issue of trade secrets, the company plans to file an appeal on the other charges.
+While Oculus said "the jury found decisively in our favor" over the issue of trade secrets, the company planned to file an appeal on the other charges.
 Carmack stated that he disagreed with the decision, particularly on ZeniMax's "characterization, misdirection, and selective omissions" regarding his behavior, adding that he had accounted for all the data in his possession.
 Carmack took issue with one of ZeniMax's expert witnesses who testified that non-literal copying, the act of creating a program with similar functions but using different computer code, constitutes a copyright violation.

-ZeniMax stated that it is considering a court-ordered halt to all Oculus Rift units in light of the jury decision; and on February 24, 2017, filed an injunction to have the court halt sales of the Oculus Rift and development kits.
+ZeniMax stated that it was considering filing for a court-ordered halt to all Oculus Rift units in light of the jury decision; and on February 24, 2017, filed an injunction to have the court halt sales of the Oculus Rift and development kits.
 Oral arguments for these injunctions were held on June 19, 2017.
 ZeniMax argued that either Oculus should halt sales of the Rift, or otherwise receive 20% of all Rift sales over the next ten years.
 Oculus, in addition to its own filings towards a new trial, requested the judge throw out the jury verdict, or reduced the penalty to $50 million.
 In June 2018, the judge overseeing the case agreed to cut the damages owed by Oculus in half to US$250 million (with an additional US$54 million in interest), while denying ZeniMax their request to halt Oculus sales.

-By December 2018, ZeniMax stated they have reached a settlement agreement with Facebook and Oculus for an undisclosed amount, pending approval by the federal court.
+By December 2018, ZeniMax stated they had reached a settlement agreement with Facebook and Oculus for an undisclosed amount, pending approval by the federal court.